The Transit bar chart represents all nominations for all Vessels inbound to ports under a Regulator account.

 OPERATING PROFILE shows an average operating profile for the vessel and any Lay-Up periods.

-BIOFOULING RECORD BOOK shows the vessel’s Biofouling Record Book, including both planned and contingency actions and associated evidence
+BIOFOULING RECORD BOOK shows the vessel’s Biofouling Record Book, including both Planned Records and Contingency Records and associated evidence.

 Download Risk Report